Ramyasree2004/Internship/Task3/README.md

 # Task 3: Dashboard Design
-The dataset I have used is SuperStore Dataset.
+The dataset I have used is "Superstore.csv" To use Power BI to create meaningful visualizations that tell a business story from a sales dataset.
-This dashboard visualizes key business performance metrics from a retail dataset using Power BI.